PopicLab/insilicoSV/docs/use_cases.md

 INDELs are not given a unique type label but can be simulated by setting a sufficiently small min and max size for an SV of type DEL or INS.

 ### Example 1c - Unbounded dispersions
-When specifying length ranges for dispersion intervals, `None` can be provided as an upper bound and this will result in the dispersion target locus being placed at any position on the same chromosome as the source event.
+When specifying length ranges for dispersion intervals, `null` can be provided as an upper bound and this will result in the dispersion target locus being placed at any position on the same chromosome as the source event.
 For example:`
 ```yaml
 variant_sets: